geonetwork/website/docsrc/index.rst

 Publish resources
 =================

+Carefully manage the publication of information, using permissions share records with different groups.
+GeoNetwork supports multiple portals, allowing each group their own browsable catalog and web services.

 .. image:: img/editor-board.png
     :align: left
     :width: 400 px
     :alt: GeoNetwork admin console

-Based on user profiles an Editor dashboard provides easy access to information and tasks for reviewers and editors.
-The publication workflow allows changes to be reviewed and approved prior to publication.
+The Editor dashboard provides easy access to information and tasks for reviewers and editors.

+The full publication workflow allows changes to be reviewed and approved prior to publication.
-Carefully manage the publication of information, using permissions share records with different groups.
-GeoNetwork supports multiple portals, allowing each group their own browsable catalog and web services.

 Easy configuration
 ==================

+The administration console provides quick access to the system configuration.
+Easily manage user and group accounts, classification systems from the web interface

 .. image:: gn-admin.png
     :align: right
     :width: 400 px
     :alt: GeoNetwork admin console

-The administration console provides quick access to the system configuration.
-Easily manage user and group accounts, classification systems from the web interface

 Schedule metadata harvesting to synchronize records from many sources including: